Sustainability

 Management StrategyDescription

-• Consider how to improve resource utilization efficiency, reduce material loss, and reduce waste generation through innovative construction methods, operating models, and workflow improvements
+• Enhancing resource efficiency, reducing material wastage, and minimizing waste generation through innovative construction methods, operational model improvements, and service process enhancements.

 Reuse of water resources